Scotland's love affair with the movies was the focus for our summer exhibition in 2012, which ran 15 June to 28 October.

 With Cinematic Scotland we have produced the Edinburgh Cinematic Walking Trail — a unique, informative and fun walking trail around Edinburgh.
 As well as film locations, it includes the sites of the city's historic cinemas.

-You can also download a version from the Cinematic Scotland
+You can also download a version from the Cinematic Scotland website:

 Walking tour map (full-colour PDF: 10 MB: 4 pages)